Best-Paying Jobs for RNs with BSNs

 1. Pharmaceutical RN or Medical Device RN

-These nurses work with pharmaceutical or medical device companies in roles such as sales, education, or research.
-They often focus on a particular drug, device, or condition.
+These nurses work in roles such as sales, education, or research.
+They often focus on a specific drug, device, or condition.

 These flexible roles often allow you to manage your own schedule in a telework/field-based position.
 They tend to be salaried, often with a bonus structure of cash, trips or stock options.
 Home office supplies, a car or car allowance, and continuing education may be part of the benefits package.